chemasan/tebas/README.md

 ```

 ## TODO
- - [ ] Allow using custom function names for fixtures to avoid function name collission
+ - [x] Allow using custom function names for fixtures to avoid function name collisions
  - [ ] setUpOnce and tearDownOnce fixtures
- - [x] Prefix internal function names to mitigate the possibility of function name collission
+ - [x] Prefix internal function names to mitigate the possibility of function name collisions
  - [ ] Accept more than one test file in arguments
  - [ ] Search for test files automatically if none has been provided as arguments
  - [ ] Reports